openstack/heat/doc/source/pluginguide.rst

 .. py:function:: handle_delete(self)

   Delete the physical resource.

   :return: a token containing sufficient data to verify the operations status
   :raise: any ``Exception`` if the delete operation failed

-.. py:function:: handle_delete_snapshot(self, initial_state)
+.. py:function:: handle_delete_snapshot(self, snapshot)

+  Delete resource snapshot.

+  :param snapshot: dictionary describing current snapshot.
+  :return: a token containing sufficient data to verify the operations status
+  :raise: any ``Exception`` if the delete operation failed

+.. py:function:: handle_snapshot_delete(self, state)

   Called instead of ``handle_delete`` when the deletion policy is SNAPSHOT.
+  Create backup of resource and then delete resource.

-  :param initial_state: the (action, status) tuple of the resource as of
+  :param state: the (action, status) tuple of the resource to make sure that
-                        the start of this method
+                backup may be created for the current resource
   :return: a token containing sufficient data to verify the operations status
   :raise: any ``Exception`` if the delete operation failed

 .. py:function:: check_delete_complete(self, token)

   Verify the delete operation completed successfully.

-  :param token: the return value of ``handle_delete`` used to verify the
+  :param token: the return value of ``handle_delete`` or
+                ``handle_snapshot_delete`` (for deletion policy - Snapshot)
-                status of the operation
+                used to verify the status of the operation
   :return: ``True`` if the delete operation completed and the physical resource
+           is deleted; ``False`` otherwise.
+  :raise: any ``Exception`` if the delete operation failed.

+.. py:function:: check_delete_snapshot_complete(self, token)

+  Verify the delete snapshot operation completed successfully.

+  :param token: the return value of ``handle_delete_snapshot`` used
+                to verify the status of the operation
+  :return: ``True`` if the delete operation completed and the snapshot
            is deleted; ``False`` otherwise.
   :raise: any ``Exception`` if the delete operation failed.